Prashant-021/javascript/README.md

 // Arrow functions are not hoisted.
 They must be defined before they are used.

 // using const instead of var is safer option as function expression is always constant value

+Higher Order Functions
+Functions that accepts another function as argument or return another function is known as higher order function.

+some of higher order functions are
+1. map()
+2. filter()
+3. reduce()